yquake2/yquake2/doc/020_installation.md

 ### Alternate Startup Configuration

 Yamagi Quake II ships with an alternative startup config that overrides some global settings to saner defaults.
-To use is copy *stuff/yq2.cfg* into the *baseq2/* directory.
+To use it copy *stuff/yq2.cfg* into the *baseq2/* directory.